 Our findings correspond with and are reinforced by Doolittle's (2008) reconstruction of the potential agricultural area of the Gila River floodplain.
-Additionally, the possibility that the San José - Highline Canal may have serviced sites and fields at higher elevations (i.e., on the T1b level of the Gila River floodplain [Figure 18 - Huckleberry 2005:Figure 3.2]) would, perhaps for the later periods of agricultural activity, have substantially increased Doolittle's (2008) area estimates of lands that were available for irrigation by Gila River-based canals.
+Additionally, the possibility that the San José - Highline Canal may have serviced sites and fields at higher elevations (i.e., on the T1b level of the Gila River floodplain [Figure 2 - Huckleberry 2005:Figure 3.2]) would, perhaps for the later periods of agricultural activity, have substantially increased Doolittle's (2008) area estimates of lands that were available for irrigation by Gila River-based canals.
 Doolittle has estimated that as much as 7,000 hectares (17,290 acres) of the floodplain were available for irrigated cultivation along both sides of the Gila River in prehistoric times, but as yet we have found nothing visible on the ground surface to indicate their presence.
-Nor did the limited excavations of Botsford and Kinkade (1993), Clark (2004, 2006), and Lascaux and Huckleberry (2006 - also see Huckleberry 2005) find evidence of the floodplain fields.
-In sum, we have no information as to their nature, shape or size, because the entire Gila River floodplain is currently being used as agricultural fields, or is beneath urban development.
+Nor did the limited excavations of Botsford and Kinkade (1993), Clark (2004, 2006), and Lascaux and Huckleberry (2006 - also see Huckleberry 2005) find evidence of the floodplain is currently being used as agricultural fields, or is beneath urban development.
 However, there are four sources to which we may refer to obtain some very limited ideas as to the prehistoric fields associated with the Gila River canals.

 First, we may glean some idea as to single field shapes and sizes from the well-defined irrigated fields found in Lefthand Canyon (Neely 2005a, 2008a).
 The apparent fallacy in using the foothill (bajada) systems as a model is the limited water supply and smaller canals present.
 This would suggest that only the largest fields in the foothill systems possibly approached the sizes of the Gila River floodplain fields.
-In Lefthand Canyon the largest irrigated fields were found to be rectangular in shape and range from about 6,000 m2 to 14.300 m2 in area (Neely 2005a, 2008a).
+In Lefthand Canyon the largest irrigated fields were found to be rectangular in shape and range from about $6,000 \text{ m}^2$ to $14,300 \text{ m}^2$ in area (Neely 2005a, 2008a).